Arsey/keras-transfer-learning-for-oxford102/README.md

-# Keras pretrained models (currently VGG16 and InceptionV3) + Transfer Learning for predicting classes in the Oxford 102 flower dataset
+# Keras pretrained models (currently VGG16 and InceptionV3) + Transfer Learning for predicting classes in the Oxford 102 flower dataset or any custom dataset

 This bootstraps the training of deep convolutional neural networks with [Keras](https://keras.io/) to classify images in the [Oxford 102 category flower dataset](http://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html).